Anyone who has ever had a urinary tract infection (UTI) knows well how uncomfortable and embarrassing they can be.

-- People with diabetes mellitus: Diabetes and other diseases that impair the immune system, increasing the risk of urinary tract infections.
+- People with diabetes mellitus: Diabetes and other diseases that impair the immune system, increase the risk of urinary tract infections.

-- Women: as touched upon, women are at a higher risk of developing UTI’s, due to their uthera being much shorter than men’s shorter urethra than a mans.
+- Women: as touched upon, women are at a higher risk of developing UTIs, due to their urethra being much shorter than men’s.
 As a result, there is less of a distance for bacteria to travel.
 Post-menopausal women are, particularly at risk.

 - Those using urinary catheters: for those unable to urinate unassisted, a catheter may be used.
 This can increase the risk of a urinary tract infection.

-- Blockages in the urinary tract: Kidney stones or prostate enlargement can trap urine in the bladder, increasing the risk of infection.
+- Blockages in the urinary tract: Kidney stones or prostate enlargement can obstruct the urinary passage, increasing the risk of infection.

 Complications of a urinary tract infection

 If left untreated, a urinary tract infection in men can result in a number of complications, including:

 - Urethral narrowing (stricture) in men with recurrent infections.